Christy Gardner

 Christy Gardner (born in Lewiston, Maine) is an athlete that participates in women's ice sledge hockey.
 A member of the United States women's national ice sledge hockey team, she competed in the first-ever IPC Ice Sledge Hockey Women's International Cup in 2014.
 Prior to competing with the national women's team, Gardner served in the United States Armed Forces.

 Military service

 Serving as a Sergeant in the United States Army Military Police in Asia, Gardner had an injury in 2006.

 She medically retired from the military in December 2007.
 By 2010, a fall down the stairs led Gardner to accept a service dog.
 Named Moxie, she is a golden retriever and accompanies Gardner to all athletic competitions that she participated in.

 Athletic career

 A multi-sport star, Gardner participated in basketball, field hockey, soccer and track and field at Edward Little High School in Auburn, Maine.
-Earning a scholarship to Long Island University for track and field hockey, she enlisted in the United States Army after graduating with a degree in photography.
+Gardner earned a scholarship to LIU Post for field hockey and track, though she dropped track to play lacrosse.
+After graduating with a degree in photography, she enlisted in the United States Army.